 beforeApplicationStartupwas specified, which means the upgrade check will be performed before the Microsoft Dynamics NAV Windows client starts and the user will experience a short delay every time that the Microsoft Dynamics NAV Windows client is started.
 If you want the upgrade check to be performed in the background every time that the Microsoft Dynamics NAV Windows client is started, then use the following setting.

 With this setting, the user will be able to run the Microsoft Dynamics NAV Windows client without any delay.
 In the background, ClickOnce will check if the current version is too low.
 ClickOnce will enforce the upgrade the next time that the Microsoft Dynamics NAV Windows client starts.
 If you want to check for updates, such as every 14 days, then add

 The application manifest version number can be changed independently of the deployment manifest version number.
-If you change the version number in the deployment manifest, but keep referring to the same version of the application manifest, then the user will experience that the Microsoft Dynamics NAV Windows client is upgraded, but nothing will occur because the new version of the deployment manifest will be the same as the application version.
+If you change the version number in the deployment manifest, but keep referring to the same version of the application manifest, then the user will experience that the Microsoft Dynamics NAV Windows client is upgraded, but nothing will occur because the new version of the deployment manifest will still point to the same application version.
 For example, this can be useful if you want to change the frequency of the upgrade checks or change the text in the Start menu.

 Installing any application on the local computer requires that you consider whether it is safe to do this.
 For a ClickOnce deployment of the Microsoft Dynamics NAV Windows client, here are some recommended security measures that you should consider: